 Some women want to have it all, and some would rather keep in PG.
 There are many ways for me to film your baby’s entrance into the world while still keeping it PG.
-At your consultation, we discuss what you want and don’t want filmed, as well as what you would like to have in the edited birth movie.
+At your consultation, we discuss what you want and don’t want to be filmed, as well as what you would like to have in the edited birth movie.
 I work within your comfort level, and you could change your mind about what you want me to film even at the birth itself.
 I can also have moments of your birth movie blurred out for an extra charge.

 In what format is the final edited Birth Movie, and how long will it be?

 I will deliver your final edited birth movie as an .mov file.
 Once on your own hard drive – you can make multiple copies of it.
-To be safe, I recommend making back-up copies on at least 2 hard-drives.
+To be safe, I recommend making backup copies on at least 2 hard drives.
 The final birth movie is typically 8-12 minutes long.